stamler/renovation/renovation.md

 ## 1. Kitchen

 1. Cut back the wall to the left of the existing fridge so that it is flush with the wall behind the fridge.
 Cut the existing flooring at the same point (in line with the back wall of the kitchen behind the fridge) This will be one extreme end of the renovation area.
 There is a switch on the section of the wall that will need to be moved further into the hall way.
 Add a second switch to control a pair of pendant lights that will hang over the island.
+Install two boxes in the ceiling for these lights.
 Power for these pendant lights can come from the existing overhead light in the kitchen so only switch wire needs to be installed.

 2. Remove all cabinetry and the existing kitchen including the sink.
+Install new drywall in kitchen and prime it.
+Seal the wall to the floor area.
+The corner cabinet to be installed on the wall covers the exhaust duct for the range.
+The [proposed cabinet is this one](https://www.ikea.com/ca/en/assembly_instructions/sektion-corner-wall-cabinet-frame-white__AA-2246250-2-2.pdf).
+Determine what is required to prepare this cabinet so the duct work can travel through it toward the range.
+Make necessary cuts in the cabinet and install covers in the cabinet to protect the ductwork.

 3. The dishwasher power source comes out of the floor and will need to be moved approximately 12" so that it comes up under the new island.